-1) Where suspicion of money laundering, a predicate offence to money laundering, organised crime, or terrorist financing exists, the persons subject to due diligence must immediately report to the Financial Intelligence Unit (FIU) in writing; in this connection responsibility for submitting reports shall lie with the member appointed at executive level to ensure compliance with the Act.
+- 1) Where suspicion of money laundering, a predicate offence to money laundering, organised crime, or terrorist financing exists, the persons subject to due diligence must immediately report to the Financial Intelligence Unit (FIU) in writing.
 Likewise the supervisory authorities and all offices of the National Administration are subject to the obligation to report to the FIU.
-The Government shall specify the procedure for submitting reports, by ordinance.

-2) Lawyers, law firms and legal agents as well as auditors, auditing companies, and audit offices under special legislation shall not be required to report to the FIU if they have received the information concerned:116

-- a) from or on a client when they are endeavouring to ascertain the legal position on behalf of their client; or - b) in their capacity as defence counsel or representative of that client, in or concerning judicial proceedings, including advice on instituting or avoiding proceedings, whether such information is received before, during, or after such proceedings.
+The Government shall specify the procedure for submitting reports, by ordinance.119 - 2) Lawyers, law firms and legal agents as well as auditors, auditing companies, and audit offices under special legislation shall not be required to report to the FIU if they have received the information concerned: 120 - a) from or on a client when they are endeavouring to ascertain the legal position on behalf of their client; or - b) in their capacity as defence counsel or representative of that client, in or concerning judicial proceedings, including advice on instituting or avoiding proceedings, whether such information is received before, during, or after such proceedings.